 |2×Str + Size||Light||One-handed||Two-handed||Heavy|

-A weapon's bulk determines whether it is classified as a light, one-handed, two-handed, or heavy weapon for you.
-Add double your Strength and your Size and consult the table to the right to determine the highest bulk weapon you can wield in each category.
-If the weapon's bulk is greater than that shown for your heavy category, then you cannot effectively wield the weapon.
+A weapon's heft determines whether it is classified as a light, one-handed, two-handed, or heavy weapon for you.
+Add double your Strength and your Size and consult the table to the right to determine the highest heft weapon you can wield in each category.
+If the weapon's heft is greater than that shown for your heavy category, then you cannot effectively wield the weapon.

 |Heft Category||Weapon Held In|